luongt13/luongt13/README.md

 👀  I am currently looking to take on challenging and fun opportunities as a developer.
 I love solving problems and bringing web applications to life.

-🏅 Through my experiences as a fellow at General Assembly, I have learned how to build full-stack applications with:
+🏅 Through my experiences as a fellow at General Assembly, I have learned how to build full-stack applications with MERN stack
-- React
-- MongoDB
-- Express
-- Mongoose
-- Ruby
-- Rails
-- Axios

 🌱  I’m currently learning Ruby on Rails